open-optimization/open-optimization-data-structures-and-algorithms/README.md

 # open-optimization-data-structures-and-algorithms

-Textbook on Data Structures and Algorithms used for a course at the Computer Science Department of Ecole Polytechnique (France).
+This is a textbook on Data Structures and Algorithms used for a course at the Computer Science Department of Ecole Polytechnique (France).

 The course was offered to 2nd year students, during the fall terms of the academic years 2011/12 and 2012/13.
 What with Ecole Polytechnique being a "Grande École" who accepts students who studied two years at a "preparatory school" (essentially an intensive 2-year B.Sc. course given at a school midway between a high school and a teaching university), these students took the course when they were 21-22 years old.